frontenddogma/web-development-glossary/manuscript/intro.md

 Sometimes there’s imprecision—is a home page really a special type of web page, but a _homepage_ just another word for a website?
 (Per this book, trying to gauge how “most” people use the terms, it is.)

 Arrows (“→”) point to the expanded forms of abbreviations, and to more common and popular synonyms and expressions.
 Sometimes they may take on a little tour, but just to be clear about the journey taken if there’s not much more to see (like Personal Home Page → PHP → Hypertext Preprocessor, or HTML&nbsp;5 → HTML → HyperText Markup Language).
+This may seem lengthy, but is thought to make meanings, relationships, and sometimes history more clear.

 ## Disclaimer